LavaMoat/LavaMoat/packages/scorchwrap/README.md

 # Security Claims

+This is a beta version and it does not provide any guarantees, even those listed below.
+Use at your own risk.

 - SES must be added to the page without any bundling or transforming for any security guarantees to be sustained.
   - The plugin could add it as an asset to the compilation if that's a good Developer Experience.
 Feedback welcome.
 - Each javascript module resulting from the webpack build is scoped to its package's policy